University of Baltimore Office of Government and Public Affairs

 Among the many ways that you can participate in the legislative process are contacting your home legislator or attending public hearings.

 Contact your legislators to discuss important issues.
 If you need to find the names and telephone numbers of your representatives, visit MD Legislature.

 Participate in the Student Day in Annapolis.
 This event is jointly sponsored by the Office of Government and Public Affairs and the Center for Student Involvement and is open to University students who wish to learn more about the legislative process.
 The event offers students an introduction to the General Assembly and exposure to state legislators.

 For information on pending legislation, please visit the Maryland General Assembly Web site.
 If you have the legislation's bill number, you can simply type the bill number into the search engine to find bill information, description, sponsor and status.

-You may also find legislative highlights for the current session on the UB Government and Community Relations website.
+You may also find legislative highlights for the current session on the UB Government and Public Affairs website.

-The President's Office welcomes the UB community's feedback about legislation affecting the University of Baltimore.
-Please email us at email@example.com to express your opinion about legislative issues.
+The Office of the President welcomes the UB community's feedback about legislation affecting the University of Baltimore.
+Please email us at firstname.lastname@example.org to express your opinion about legislative issues.